-In the period covered by this statement our business completed almost 700 employee compliance training modules across our Code of Conduct, Doing Business in High Risk

-Countries, Competition Law and Preventing Bribery & Corruption which covered the protection of human rights, including the prevention of slavery.
+In the period covered by this statement, we completed over 1900 compliance training sessions across our employee population, in particular for our newly acquired businesses covering our Code of Conduct, Data Privacy and Protection, Competition Law, Preventing Bribery & Corruption and Doing Business In High-Risk Countries, which covered the protection of human rights, including the prevention of slavery.
 This training is rolled out regularly to all employees.

-We also provide training to relevant employees on supply chain risks, including the risk of slavery and human trafficking in accordance with our procedure requirements.
-A comprehensive bespoke training programme is in place and is carried out periodically across the business including employees from Commercial.
-Finance, Procurement, Quality Departments plus Senior Management and Compliance Committee members.
-Training in our updated procedure will be rolled out in the coming year.
+We also provide training to relevant employees on supply chain risks, including the risk of slavery and human rights violations in accordance with our procedure requirements.

-Our participation in industry associations and our dealings with third party partners also provides DCC Vital with information regarding slavery and human trafficking risks in the industries where DCC Vital is active, and best practice in avoiding them.
+Our participation in industry associations and our dealings with third party partners also provides DCC Vital with information regarding slavery and human rights violations risks in the industries where DCC Vital is active, and best practice in avoiding them.